rancher/dashboard/docusaurus/docs/extensions/publishing.md

 #### Sequence of Events

-Once the modifications have been made to the workflow file, all that is required for a build to be initiated is to create a Release tag with the desired extension to be built.
-This will then trigger both of the workflows, the `publish-pkgs` script will determine if the provided tag name matches either the main Extension name or one of the Extension packages names.
+Once the modifications have been made to the workflow files, all that is required for a build to be initiated is to create a Release tag with the desired extension to be built.
+This will then trigger both of the workflows, the `parse-ext-name` script will determine if the provided tag name matches either the main Extension name or one of the Extension packages names.

 If the Tagged Release does not match the main Extension name, the ECI build will be canceled.
 Alternatively, if the Tagged Release name does not match an Extension package name, it will be skipped.